 In 1929, work began on expanding the harbor with a southern inner harbor and in 1940 with a western inner harbor.
 Here, in 1960, it was expanded with an industrial quay and a repair quay.
 Subsequently, it was decided in 1971 to expand the southern inner harbor with an industrial harbor, and in 1975 a ferry harbor with a ferry to Agger Tange was built.
 The fishing fleet peaked in 1975 with 230 cutters, after which the large steel trawlers began to take over, and today there are only a few cutters left in Thyborøn.

 Thyborøn's center is located on the harbor and here you will find several shopping opportunities and restaurants.
 Here you will find, among other things, Fiskehallen, which offers many taste experiences from the sea.
 It is also possible to buy fresh fish to take home from Æ ’Fiskebutik, and if you want to learn more about and see the fish that are found in the sea, you should visit JyllandsAkvariet.

 At the harbor in Thyborøn is a large anchor.
-It originates from the Russian frigate Alexander Nevsky, which ran aground on the Harboøre seaweed in 1868.
-If you want to learn more about the stranding and the rescue operation, you can see an exhibition at the Coastal Center.
-If you are more interested in maritime history, you can visit the Sea War museum, which tells the story of the naval war in the North Sea.
+It originates from the Russian frigate Alexander Nevsky, which stranded off coast of Harboøre isthmus in 1868.
+If you are interested in maritime history, you can visit the Sea War Museum, which tells the story of the naval war in the North Sea.